ssg1210/Realtime-Emotion-Recognition-of-audio/README.md

 # Realtime-Emotion-Recognition-of-audio
-This Project is a part of the Digital Signal Processing Lab of NYU
+The project is a part of course ECE-GY 6183 DSP Lab (Fall 2022)

 Participants: